jeromeetienne/learningthreejs.com-backup/source/_posts/2012-05-21-sport-car-in-webgl.markdown

 ## The Sky

 Now we add a sky to the 3D scene.
-It will fill the space and make the scene more realistiv.
+It will fill the space and make the scene more realistic.
 We use a skymap for that.
-It is is WebGL trick which take a cube, make it so large that it seems infinite.
+It is WebGL trick which take a cube, make it so large that it seems infinite.
 On it, we map a 360degeree texture shaped as a cube, and use a special shader to display it.
-All is in this shader, it makes the cube appears as if we were in a gigantic sphere.
+All is in this shader, it makes the cube appear as if we were in a gigantic sphere.
 Exactly like we would feel with a sky above our head.
 We already saw skymaps in ["let's do a sky"](http://learningthreejs.com/blog/2011/08/15/lets-do-a-sky/) post.
 We just added a new plugins ```tquery.skymap.js```.
-It avoid repeative code when you do skymap or environement map.
+It avoids repeative code when you do skymap or environement map.

 ```
 	tQuery.createSkymap('skybox').addTo(world);